skycoin/skycoin/src/api/README.md

 but `POST /api/v1/wallet/transaction` can create and sign a transaction with a wallet in one operation instead.
 Otherwise, sign the transaction separately from the API.

+The transaction must be fully valid and spendable (except for the lack of signatures) or else an error is returned.

 Example request body manual hours selection type, spending from specific addresses, ignoring unconfirmed unspent outputs:

 ```json